smtwkla/mc-3i/README.md

 *   paho - Python MQTT Client library
 *   PyMySQL - Python MySQL Client library

+## Command line parameters Syntax:

+    python 3i   [ -d Folder_Containing_db_config.json ]
+                [ -c Folder_Containing_JSON_Config_files ]
+                [ MODE_ACTION ]
+                [ -L DEBUG ]
+                [ -LF logfile_path ]

 ## Configuration:

 All config information is stored in .json files in JSON format in the conf folder.
+If path for config files is not specified, 3i looks for all config files in conf/ subdirectory.
 Rename the .json.sample files as .json files and make changes as necessary.

-    python 3i -c Folder_Containing_JSON_Config_files

 ### MQTT Server Config: